 What can you use these applications for?
-There are many possibilities from creating or testing courseware to finding accessibility issues in third-party apps to just practical day-to-day stuff like reading books out loud when you’re traveling or cooking dinner :).
-My wife has since returned home and the app has been relegated to non-essential status, but it’s still pretty useful!
+There are many possibilities from creating or testing courseware to finding accessibility issues in third-party apps to just practical day-to-day stuff like reading books out loud when you’re travelling or cooking dinner :).
+My wife has since returned home and the app has been relegated to non-essential status, but it’s still pretty useful.

 What is Android Accessibility Suite APK

 for?
 The screen reader is very basic – it reads everything aloud either through headphones or the phone’s built-in speaker Android Accessibility Suite APK doesn’t know how to ‘read’ anything other than text-to-speech voices.
 There are some configurable options in this app that allow you to customize what gets read (type of content, voice, speed, etc.) You can also turn speech on and off from here by tapping the Power button.

 The accessibility evaluator is a set of tests designed to test an application ‘from the outside, so to speak.
 This means that instead of trying out different functionality yourself you can use this app as an automated script to walk through your application in a way that evaluates each component individually.

 These apps consist of two main areas – a test runner and a results view.
 Each test steps through each test in sequence with specific parameters that you can tweak to get more/different information about your app’s accessibility.
 The first screen shows you what tests are available and their status as OK or Fail.